 If there were other drivers, pedestrians or cyclists present who witnessed the accident, make sure you ask them what they saw and get their contact information so that you can obtain a witness statement from them later if required.

+Reporting the accident to the police is one of the first steps you need to take.
 Police will do further investigative work into the accident including collecting physical evidence and obtaining witness statements which may be used to prove fault.
-See how

 It’s important to get advice for your specific situation.
 Check if you can make a risk-free compensation claim and get free initial advice from our Principal lawyer, Greg Smith.